BDC Hamburger Icon

 6. Respect the employee’s privacy.

 Above all else, remember that neither you, nor your returning employee, owes anyone else an explanation for your employee’s absence or past behaviors.
-Your company may have specific policies in place for dealing with this tough situation; but, no matter what, your returning staff member deserves to be treated with respect.
+Your company may have specific policies in place for dealing with this challenging situation; but, no matter what, your returning staff member deserves to be treated with respect.
 While some recovering addicts may wish to be open about their journey to connect with or inspire others, not everyone is ready for this step.
 If they are not ready to talk about their recovery, respect this desire for privacy.

-Returning after rehab
+Welcoming employees back after rehab

 Returning to work is a critical part of recovery for many former addicts.
 Work provides a structured routine, stimulates the mind, and offers opportunities for socialization and positive interactions in a safe, supportive and controlled environment.

 In addition to being beneficial for the returning employee, welcoming an employee back after rehab can also benefit your business.
-For example, if the employee was a high-performer before the substance abuse began, there is a good chance they will become a high-performer once again.
+For example, if the employee was a high performer before the substance abuse began, there is a good chance they will become a high performer once again.

 BDC Logo